Hiring Temporary Workers for a Year: Do We Need to Register Under the Labour Contract Act?

 Madhu.T.K

-If you engage a total of 20 numbers of contract workers through all the contractors taken together, you should register under the CLRA Act.
+If you engage a total of 20 contract workers through all the contractors taken together, you should register under the CLRA Act.
 Similarly, if you engage at least five interstate migrant employees, you have to get registration under the Interstate Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1976.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute